gboissinot/esgi-al-2023/hexagonal/step7/README.md

 - CreateAccountService implements the CreateAccountUseCase
 - SendMoneyService implements the SendMoneyUseCase
+- Each service has only one responsibility
-- AccountService has been deleted
+- The AccountService class has been deleted
-- No impact for the AccountController : the controller uses only the use case interfaces
+- AccountController is not modified : the controller uses only the use case interfaces